Telephone numbers in New Zealand: History

-By the 1970s, New Zealand's telephone network consisted primarily of step-by-step telephone exchanges or, in the main centres, a mixture of rotary and step-by-step exchanges, with a few rural areas still served by manual exchanges.
-Local telephone number lengths varied from 3 to 6 digits depending on the size of exchange and population of the local calling area.
-Numerous complex dialling instructions appeared in the front of telephone books explaining the number sequences needed to reach subscribers in local "free calling" areas, and in a few cases for short-distance toll calls (usually to the local city or town), which were recorded on manually read meters in some step-by-step local exchanges.
-Local calls were free (and still are for residential customers).
-Long distance (toll) calls required the manual intervention of an operator, who had access to toll circuits, either via an operator's cord board or a toll exchange (switch).
-Access to the toll operator was by dialling 0.
-Local directory service could be accessed via 100, telephone faults via 120, and emergency services by dialling 111.
+By the 1970s, New Zealand's telephone network consisted primarily of step-by-step telephone exchanges or, in the main centres, a mixture of rotary and step-by-step exchanges.
+A few small towns and rural areas were still served by manual exchanges.
+Local telephone number lengths varied from three to six digits, depending on the size of the exchange and the population of the local calling area.

+Rotary telephone dials in New Zealand were numbered in reverse to most of the world, with 9 closest to the finger stop and numbers descending anticlockwise to 0, farthest from the finger stop.
+Under pulse dialling, 9 sent one pulse, 8 sent two pulses, 7 sent three pulses, and so on, with 0 sending ten pulses.
+Numbers starting with 9 were not assigned, as the single pulse could be easily misdialled.
+The digit 0 was reserved for calling the operator and numbers beginning with 1 were used for special services (for example, emergency services on 111).

+Complex dialling instructions were printed in the front of telephone directories, explaining the sequences required to reach subscribers in local “free calling” areas, and in some cases for short-distance toll calls (usually to a nearby city or town).
+In step-by-step exchanges, these short toll calls were metered manually.
+Local calls were free (and remain free for residential customers), while long-distance (toll) calls required the intervention of an operator, who accessed toll circuits via a cord board or a toll exchange.

-Crossbar exchanges were installed from the 1970s, and electronic exchanges from 1982.
+Crossbar exchanges began to be installed from the 1970s, and electronic exchanges from 1982.